opendevsecops/terraform-aws-ecs-task/README.md

 # AWS ECS Task Terraform Module

-A helper module to deploy ECS task in a consistent way.
+A helper module to define ECS task in a consistent way.

 ## Getting Started